Key takeaways

 - Asking the planner AI to balance a constraint and reviewing the proposed change before applying

-Migration path from aSc
+What is the migration path from aSc Timetables?

 - Export your current model from aSc (courses, teachers, rooms, groups, constraints).